Now showing / Alaska Airlines / Operational tools

 • Behavioral measurement

-A replacement app reached the field, but the real leadership work was making adoption visible, trustworthy, and operationally safe enough to scale.
+A replacement app reached the field, but the real leadership challenge was making adoption visible, trustworthy, and operationally safe enough to scale.

 RoleSr.
 Manager, Product Design